dominickjay/dominickjay.com/src/content/writing/line-clamp.md

 growth: growing
 ---

 Let's take a general card layout, we've all seen this before right?
-Standard image (provided by [placeskull.com](placeskull.com)), heading and text content.
+Standard image, heading and text content.
 I'm leaving out a link, because how that is placed is a _whole_ other thing.

 <style>
   .card-example {
     width: fit-content;
-    max-width: 50ch;
     height: fit-content;
     border: 2px solid black;
     margin-block: 20px;
+  }

+  @media (width > 768px) {
+    .card-example {
+      max-width: 50ch;
+    }
   }

   .card-example--thin {